Supersymmetric Boundary Conditions in Three Dimensional N = 2 Theories: Introduction

 Finally we consider 1/2 BPS boundary conditions in $\Ncal=2$ supersymmetric quantum electrodynamics (SQED).
 This theory is supposed to be dual to a Landau-Ginzburg model called ``the XYZ model'' \cite{Aharony:1997bx, deBoer:1997kr}.
 We conjecture an example of mirror symmetry with boundary and give an evidence in the picture of the moduli space.

+Although we find the nontrivial solutions of supersymmetric boundary conditions in three-dimensional $\mathcal{N}=2$ theories, these are not complete.
+In the two-dimensional contexts, it was discussed that we may also couple bulk theories to boundary degrees of freedom by introducing massless vector bosons, Chan-Paton spaces and so on \cite{Herbst:2008jq}.
+To complete our analysis, we should take three-dimensional analogs into account.
+They are extremely interesting, but will be deferred to future work.

 The organization of this paper is as follows.
-In section 2 we determine the supersymmetric boundary conditions for 3-dimensional $\mathcal{N}=2$ Landau-Ginzburg model.
-In section 3 we derive the supersymmetric boundary conditions for 3-dimensional $\mathcal{N}=2$ pure Maxwell theory.
+In section 2 we determine the supersymmetric boundary conditions for three-dimensional $\mathcal{N}=2$ Landau-Ginzburg model.
+In section 3 we derive the supersymmetric boundary conditions for three-dimensional $\mathcal{N}=2$ pure Maxwell theory.
 Then we consider the duality between pure Maxwell theory and chiral matter theory.
 In section 4 we also present the supersymmetric boundary conditions in 3-dimensional $\mathcal{N}=2$ SQED.
 Finally section 5 concludes with a discussion of the relating problems and future works.
-The appendices contain our notations and some useful formulae in 3-dimensional $\mathcal{N}=2$ field theories.
+The Appendixes contain our notations and some useful formulae in three-dimensional $\mathcal{N}=2$ field theories.